salcedoe/MtMdocs/docs/matlabBasics/Structures.md

     ```matlab title="Result: a 1x2 Nonscalar Structure Array"
     img_info =

-    1x2 struct array with fields…
+    1×2 struct array with fields:

         filename
         rows
         cols
     ```

-    We can be visualize the elements of the nonscalar structure array like this
+    We can visualize the elements of the nonscalar structure array like this

     ![nonscalar structure illustration](images/struct_illustration2.png){ width="250"}